-- A. Students whose families move out of the College district or out of Michigan during the time they are students may retain their current residency status as long as they are continuously enrolled in successive fall and winter semesters. - B. In-district students do not lose residency by marrying an out-district or out-state resident during the time they are continuously enrolled at the College for successive fall and winter semesters.
+B. Students whose families move out of the College district or out of Michigan during the time they are students may retain their current residency status as long as they are continuously enrolled in successive fall and winter semesters.

+C. In-district students do not lose residency by marrying an out-district or out-state resident during the time they are continuously enrolled at the

+College for successive fall and winter semesters.

-- C. The residency of minors (under 18) shall follow that of their parents or legal guardian.
-Students under 18 may qualify as in-district residents regardless of their parents' residence if they can provide sufficient evidence that they are independently supporting themselves. - D. The residency of any person, other than a parent or legal guardian, who may furnish funds for payment of College fees, shall in no way affect the residency of the student. - E. Students who move into the district and work full-time for 30 days immediately prior to enrollment qualify for in-district rates for that semester.
+D. The residency of minors (under 18) shall follow that of their parents or legal guardian.
+Students under 18 may qualify as in-district residents regardless of their parents' residence if they can provide sufficient evidence that they are independently supporting themselves.

+E. The residency of any person, other than a parent or legal guardian, who may furnish funds for payment of College fees, shall in no way affect the residency of the student.

+F. Students who move into the district and work full-time for 30 days immediately prior to enrollment qualify for in-district rates for that semester.
 Appropriate documentation should substantiate that the person worked full-time for 30 or more days prior to enrollment and must be supplied at the beginning of each semester.
 Spouse and dependents also qualify for in-district rates.
-After working full-time for 60 days for out-district students (or six months for out-state students), the residency status can be changed by supplying proof of full-time employment and legal residence. - F. Students who live outside the district and are employed full-time by an in-district company may pay in-district tuition rates at the time of registration by providing appropriate documentation of their employment from their sponsoring company at the beginning of each semester.
-Such documentation should substantiate that the student was employed full-time for 30 or more days prior to enrollment.
-However, spouse and dependents do not qualify for indistrict rates.
-If such students attend the College without documentation from their company or industry, tuition rates are determined by their legal residency. - G. Those who are transferred to the county by their employer or the military must present appropriate documentation to qualify for immediate in-district tuition. - H. Veterans whose induction address was within the College district who return to the College within six months after discharge are considered in-district students. - I. To officially change residency status, it is required that evidence of residency and, in some cases, full-time employment be submitted to the Admissions Office.
+After working full-time for 60 days for out-district students (or six months for out-state students), the residency status can be changed by supplying proof of full-time employment and legal residence.

+G. Students who live outside the district and are currently employed full-time by an in-district company may pay in-district tuition rates at the time of registration by providing appropriate documentation of their employment from their sponsoring company at the beginning of each semester before the eighth day of classes.
+Such documentation should substantiate that the student is currently employed full-time for 30 or more days prior to enrollment.
+However, spouse and dependents do not qualify for in-district rates.
+If such students attend the College without documentation from their company or industry, tuition rates are determined by their legal residency.

+H. Those who are transferred to the county by their employer or the military must present appropriate documentation to qualify for immediate indistrict tuition.

+- Veterans whose induction address was within the College district who return to the College within six months after discharge are considered indistrict students. - J. To officially change residency status, it is required that evidence of residency and, in some cases, full-time employment be submitted to the Admissions Office.
 Any residency change after the eighth day of classes is effective the next semester in attendance.